-There will be identified and made lists of relevant stakeholders (Fig. 9) through a stakeholder and end-user client contact list which in the first place will be appointed by MEESO work package leads and main topic.
+There are identified and made lists of relevant stakeholders (Fig. 9) through a key stakeholder and end-user client contact list which in the first place are appointed by MEESO work package leads and main topic.
 This list will include details for each stakeholder including type of stakeholder/company, location/nationality (main office or main contact site), stakeholder contact person, etc. The relevant types of stakeholders will among others include industry (catch and processing sectors and their organizations, global fish oil and fish meal producers and their organizations), press (general public), governmental and management bodies on national/regional/international levels (EU, RFMOs, national administrations, other Policy Fora, FAO, WOC, etc.), scientific management advisory bodies (ICES, NAFO, FAO, RFMO's, etc.), and NGOs (e.g. WWF).

-An important activity will be to identify contacts and develop a list or database of relevant stakeholders who will be interested in MEESO and its results.
-Key stakeholders will be actively involved in the project (e.g. industry partners), while others will be added as the project progresses and networks are established.
-Additional key stakeholders will be identified at the first regional workshops held in each of the five European Case Study regions.
-A second, passive route to building this contact list will be via a client database implemented with MEESO's extranet web site to collect contact information of stakeholders and interested public.
+An important activity is to identify contacts and develop a list or database of relevant stakeholders who are interested in MEESO and its results.
+Key stakeholders are actively involved in the project (e.g. industry partners), while others are added as the project progresses and networks are established.
+Additional key stakeholders are identified at the first regional workshops held for the five European Case Study regions.
+A second, passive route building this contact list is via a potential client database implemented with MEESO's extranet web site to collect contact information of stakeholders and interested public.
 A contact form on the extranet web site would allow visitors to easily contact the MEESO office and join the database.